 - Lumbar Incision (lower back) & Abdomen Incision: Clear dressing will stay in place for 48h.
 During this 48h, you may only shower if dressing is intact.
 After 48h, you can get your incision wet, but pat dry and place a new, clean, dry dressing of gauze & tape.
-Change daily until wound check. - Cervical Incision (front of neck): Clear dressing will stay in place for 48h, then can be removed and incision open to air.
-Steri-strips will be under dressing and can get wet, but pat dry. - Cervical Incision (back of neck): Clear dressing will stay in place for 48h.
+Change daily until wound check; you may require another person's help. - Cervical Incision (back of neck): Clear dressing will stay in place for 48h.
 After 48h, you can shower and get your incision wet, but pat dry and place a new, clean, dry dressing of gauze & tape.
-Change daily until wound check.
+Change daily until wound check ; you may require another person's help. - Cervical Incision (front of neck): Clear dressing will stay in place for 48h, then can be removed and incision open to air.
+Steri-strips will be under dressing and can get wet, but pat dry.